 A psychologist notes, gynecologists, pediatricians, and oncologists are also writing prescriptions.
 “I’m not saying they shouldn’t or that they’re unqualified, but some doctors are willing to prescribe whatever patients say they want.”
+Some people may decide to approach these practitioners when they find themselves in desperate need of medication.
+They might even decide to do it after they’ve noticed the Prices For Prescription Drugs, as depending on what type of medication they need, it may be cheaper for them to get it through their doctor.
+But they should only be granted a prescription if they really need it and not because they want it.
 A 27-year-old floor broker at the stock exchange saw his general practitioner after his anxiety level kept him from sleeping Sunday nights and getting through the workday.
 She put him on Ambien, which helped him sleep but didn’t lessen the anxiety, so he approached another GP.
 “She wanted to put me on Zoloft and Klonopin,” he says.
 He found her willingness to prescribe almost frightening.
 “I don’t think I’ve gone to her and left with less than two prescriptions at a time,” he says.

 One reason twenty – and thirty-somethings are willing to self-medicate is that so many grew up swallowing pills on a daily basis, like Ritalin in elementary school.
 Soon many girls are going to take birth control pills before they get their high school diploma.
 It’s a generation taught to seek shortcuts to everything from wealth to celebrity, so why not happiness?
 “There is impatience,” says a psychiatrist, who notes that about 40 percent of his patients are on a psychotropic medication, “unwillingness to tough it out and go with uncomfortable feelings.”